johnchourajr/john.design/_journal/2020-09-13-design-leadership-reflections.md

 Well, what do you know.
 That's all I've got.

 I'm so insanely indebted to everyone who helped make my experience as a leader a thoughtful and fruitful one.
-Quick shout out to my former manager and CPO of Happy Money, Adam Zarlengo.
-He supported so much along the way.
+Thanks to my design leadership coach [April Nuefeld](https://www.linkedin.com/in/aprilneufeld/), I'm grateful for everything your insight and perspective brings to me.
+Shout out to my former manager and CPO of Happy Money, Adam Zarlengo, thanks for your support and trust in my ability to lead.
 I also would not have learned the lessons that I did, if not for my former team.
-Shout out to David Garvin, Scott Branch, Sally Alvarado, Sar Issagholian, Mark Hsieh, Kristine White, Jonathan Wagoner, Jeff Weimer, Laura Zinssmeister, and Cat Freeman.
-Thanks for bearing with me, as I was figuring my shit out.
+Shout out to David Garvin, Scott Branch, Sally Alvarado, Sar Issagholian, Kathy Speer, Mark Hsieh, Sarah Ohye, Kristine White, Jonathan Wagoner, Joey Belardi, Jeff Weimer, Laura Zinssmeister, and Cat Freeman.
+Thanks for bearing with me, as I was figuring out my shit.

 –JC